msking2/Practical_Assessment/README.md

 •	People who went to the coffee house more than 0, but less than 3 times, who were single or married, between 21 and 26, who were alone or with friends and made between $12,500 and $62,499.
 They accepted the coupon at a rate of 10.6%.

 __Recommendation:__ Engage with people in their 20’s who got to a coffee house less than 3 times a month and make less than $63 K to give coupons to.
+Gender has little impact on whether or no the coupon is accepted.